christosgalano/christosgalano/README.md

 ## Christos - DevOps Engineer

 Hey there! 👋 I'm Christos, a dedicated devops engineer with a strong interest in technology.
-I constantly strive for improvement, exploring and mastering a wide range of tools and technologies that empower software development and cloud computing.
-Furthermore, I enjoy sharing my information in order to increase public awareness of many topics.
-I strongly believe in the power of information dissemination and the promotion of a culture of continual learning.
+I constantly strive for improvement, exploring and mastering various tools and technologies that empower software development and cloud computing.
+Furthermore, I enjoy sharing information to increase public awareness of many topics.
+I strongly believe in the power of information dissemination and promoting a culture of continual learning.

 ### Skills & Expertise